 However, as the industry has grown over the last 10+ years, many brands and marketers have had trouble defining influencer marketing as well as defining the different subsets of social media influencers.
-At Carusele, we’ve come to find that there are 5 categories of social media influencers, each providing a unique value to the brand they’re partnering with.
+Our influencer marketing agency has come to find that there are 5 categories of social media influencers, each providing a unique value to the brand they’re partnering with.

 The 5 Types of Social Media Influencers

 While partnering with a celebrity can be considered influencer marketing, we technically view these relationships like traditional celebrity endorsements.
 Long story short, you’re paying a hefty fee for an Instagram post that will most likely be taken down within the next few months.
 Additionally, while celebrities have immensely large audiences, it can be difficult to tell if your exact target audience is actively engaging with your celebrity partner.